 Using and Preparing Fresh Herbs

 You probably know a few classic combinations even if you're new to fresh herbs.
 To expand your horizons, taste the food you're cooking and then taste or sniff a few herbs.
 When you find a combination that appeals to you, snip a few sprigs and add them shortly before serving.
-That way, their flavours stay bright and fresh.
+That way, their flavors stay bright and fresh.
 If you have lots of any one herb, toss them into your Vitamix machine to make large batches of pesto, persillade or herbed butters.

 Buying Fresh Vegetables

 Leafy greens, from the most delicate lettuce to the hardiest of kale, are easy to choose.
 The best are fresh-looking, not wilted and flabby.
-A few holes from insects are acceptable, but avoid any with bruised, browned or discoloured areas.
-Greens can be kept in special air-permeable storage bags or simply wrapped in a damp paper towel and left in a regular bag with an air hole.
-Juicy summer vegetables, such as tomatoes and cucumbers, should be plump and heavy for their size, without soft bruised spots or shriveled, wrinkled areas.
+A few holes from insects are acceptable, but avoid any with bruised, browned or discolored areas.
+Greens can be kept in special air-permeable storage bags or simply wrapped in a damp paper towel and left in a regular bag with an air hole Juicy summer vegetables, such as tomatoes and cucumbers, should be plump and heavy for their size, without soft bruised spots or shriveled, wrinkled areas.
 Vegetables that aren't refrigerated at the store can sit out in a bowl until they're cut.
 Then they need refrigeration.
 Greens are best if used within a week.
 Juicy vegetables should be used or discarded within 7-10 days, or when they begin to shrivel and develop soft spots.
 Root vegetables will keep for several weeks, and some will last for months.

 Preparing and Using Fresh Vegetables